10 Actionable Solutions for More Reliable, Efficient Transportation in Bangalore

-One of the findings of RMI is that whole system approaches are required to drive systemic change in mobility.
+One of the findings is that whole system approaches are required to drive systemic change in mobility.
 “Transformational change in complex systems requires transformation at different levels of that system—to name a few areas, change requires transformation in technology, in policy, and in people and mindsets,” commented Clay Stranger, Senior Director at Rocky Mountain Institute.
 “The discussions at the workshop, the proposed solutions, and their next steps take into account these critical areas.”

 The stakeholder generated solutions to help address many of Bangalore’s mobility challenge: